learn-co-curriculum/python-p3-sequences/README.md

 # 1
 ```

-`list` and `tuple` objects can store any type of data, while `str` objects
+`list` and `tuple` objects can store any type of data. `range` objects store
-can only store unicode characters.
+only integers, and `str` objects can only store unicode characters.

 ## When Are Sequences Used?